Hanover school of architecture: Palaces

 In castles, there was a similar enthusiasm for the medieval among architects and builders as with churches.
 The castles were built on the basis of former, fortified castles and therefore received their typical design means such as battlements or towers.
 After preserved castle ruins were restored in a first phase, it came from the middle of the 19th century.
 Century to a lively activity at new castle buildings, in which the Hanover School was also used.
 She undergone a change in the coming decades: The architects went away from symmetrical, cubic-regular castles, towards asymmetrically constructed systems.
 While the Marienburg designed by Conrad Wilhelm Hase still showed a quite orderly appearance, Julius Rasch designed Imbshausen Castle as the first irregular castle according to the principles of the Hanover School.
 In addition to the two mentioned, Edwin Oppler, Christoph Hehl, Karl Börgemann, Adelbert Hotzen and other architects also worked as castle builders.

-Town Halls and Government Buildings
+Town halls and government buildings

 Town halls have always embodied civil liberty and independence, which the buildings until the 20th century. century was the most important and representative civil buildings.The rapidly growing urban population in the course of industrialization ensured that administrative tasks also increased significantly.
 For the town halls, this meant numerous conversions, extensions or new buildings.
 However, these construction projects were not exclusively based on practical aspects, the town halls also fulfilled an important social function.
 They showed architecturally how proud and important a city had become.